-Take a gander at the common questions folks like yourself have when first learning about organic lawn care.
+Take a gander at the common questions folks like yourself have when getting started.

 Pesticides and synthetic fertilizers are mostly man made chemicals that do not align with how Mother Nature intended for things to be.
 These materials have a direct and harmful impact on our ecosystems, water quality, air quality, and human health.